keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 Phylogenetic trees track how the genome of the virus accumulates mutations as time passes.
-In the example, the first mutation to appear was the one represented by a blue circle.
-This early mutation is present in all sequenced genomes, however, more recent mutations, such as the red ones, are only present in a subset of genomes.
+In the example, the first mutation to appear was the one represented by a dark blue circle.
+This early mutation is present in all sequenced genomes (as seen on the right side of the letters), however, more recent mutations, such as the red ones, are only present in a subset of genomes.
-All genomes containing the yellow mutation are grouped together, as we infer a closer relationship between them.
+All genomes containing the same mutations are grouped together, as we infer a closer relationship between them.
+On the example, A, B and C are grouped together as they all contain the yellow mutation.

 Whenever we see a horizontal line, it means a mutation has happened.
 This is why all horizontal lines have a coloured circle.
 In the case of D, no further mutation has happened, that is why no horizontal line leads to it.
 Similarly, A and B have identical sequences, thus they are linked with a flat vertical line.

-This means that whenever the phylogenetic tree branches, a new mutation has emerged.
+This means that whenever the phylogenetic tree branches, it represents a new mutation that has emerged.

 Source of image and further information about reading phylogenetic trees: https://nextstrain.org/narratives/trees-background